Evin-Ozdemir/Restaurant-Clone/README.md

 <div><h1>🚀 Restaurant Clone</h1></div>
-<h4>This project is a clone of the Amazon website HTML5 and CSS3 to mimic the user interface and structure of the Amazon home page.
-It includes a responsive layout and simple CSS effects to make the page interactive..</h4>
+<h4>This project is a fully responsive Restaurant Website, created using HTML5 , CSS3,JavaScript.
+It features a modern and user-friendly design, interactive elements, and dynamic content powered by JavaScript.</h4>
  <h4>Star ⭐ the repo if you like what you see 😉 </h4>
  <div>
  <h2>📸 Project Demo</h2>
- <p>A quick preview of the Amazon website clone.</p>
+ <p>A quick preview of the restaurant website.</p>
 <div align='center'>

 ![Zight Recording 2024-09-25 at 02 04 55 AM](https://github.com/user-attachments/assets/77a21178-80da-44d5-8b9a-f55564431c67)